psedik/deck/tarot-cards/minor-arcana/cups/cups_06.md

 ### Core Meanings (Upright)

 *   **Nostalgia & Happy Memories:** A safe, welcome return to the past.
-Signals it is time to harvest what nourishes you—childhood friends, ancestral homes, cherished rituals.
+Signals it is time to harvest what nourishes you—childhood friends, ancestral homes, cherished rituals—and then pour that sweetness forward into today’s connections.
 *   **Innocence & Simple Joys:** Highlights sincerity and goodwill.
 The card favors soft gestures, small kindnesses, and uncomplicated happiness over grand declarations.
 *   **Gifting & Generosity:** Acts of kindness offered with an open palm.
 Asks what is being shared and whether it is freely given.
 *   **Safety & Support:** Points to emotionally wholesome environments and supportive roots.
 Recognize the people and spaces that hold you gently.